grabmy/react-native-simple-tween/README.md

 - Test with continuous loop for several hours
 - Implement a function to add a value
 - Make an example HTML page with graph.js
+- Test on multiple tween at the same time

 ### Pending analysis